a-a-ron/reusable-workflow/README.md

 Okay, now that we know what the reusable workflow is doing, let's now add a new job to another workflow called **my-starter-workflow** to call our reusable workflow.
 We can do this by using the `uses:` command and then setting the path to the workflow we want to use.
 We also need to make sure we define that node input or the reusable workflow won't work.

-### :keyboard: Activity: Add a job to your workflow to call the reusable workflow.
-To do this, let's cre
+### :keyboard: Activity: Add a job to your workflow to call the reusable workflow

 1. Navigate to the `.github/workflows/` folder and open the `my-starter-workflow.yml` file.
 1. Add a new job to the workflow called `call-reusable-workflow`.